Simply LaKita

 Instructions

-• Preheat the oven to 325 degrees F. and grease and flour a bundt (tube) pan and set aside.
+• Preheat the oven to 325 degrees F. Grease and lightly flour a bundt pan/tube pan and set it aside.

-• In a small mixing bowl whisk together the flour, salt, baking powder, baking soda, nutmeg, cinnamon, and set aside.
+• In a small bowl whisk together the 3 cups all-purpose flour, ½ teaspoon salt, 2 teaspoons baking powder, 1 teaspoon baking soda, ½ teaspoon ground nutmeg, and 1 teaspoon ground cinnamon.

-• In a large mixing bowl cream together (with an electric mixer) the butter and sugar.
-Add the mashed sweet potato and mix until the batter is light and fluffy.
-Add in the eggs one at a time, mixing well after each one.
+• Add the 2 ½ cups mashed sweet potato to the bowl of a stand mixer and mix until the batter is light and fluffy.
+Add the 4 large eggs one at a time, mixing well after each one.

-• Slowly add the flour mixture until well blended and then add the vanilla and lemon extracts.
+• Slowly add dry ingredients until well combined and then add the 1 teaspoon vanilla extract and ½ teaspoon lemon extract.

 Notes